-The arena must be enclosed.
-While a horse is in the arena during a competition, all entrances and exits must be physically closed or an arrangement as listed immediately below is set up for the entry and exit point.
-It is recommended that an obstacle may be placed a few meters inside the arena in front of the entry/exit gate so that the gate may be left open.
-The obstacle is placed so that the horse must make two turns (a serpentine) in order to enter/exit the arena.
+- 1. The arena must be enclosed.
+While a horse is in the arena during a competition, all entrances and exits must be physically closed or an arrangement as listed immediately below is set up for the entry and exit point. - At the discretion of the organising committee and under the direct supervision of the steward and/or judge a horse may enter the competition arena while the preceding horse and rider combination is still completing their round. - Athletes distracting the Athlete /combination on course may be eliminated at the discretion of the judge (Art 241 4.6) - It is recommended that an obstacle is be placed a few metres inside the arena in front of the entry/exit gate so that the gate may be left open. - The obstacle is placed so that the horse must make two turns (a serpentine) in order to enter/exit the arena.

 Example 1

+Entry/Exit

 Example 2

+I

+Entry/ Exit

 Example 3

+ı

+Entry/Exit

-- 2. An indoor competition arena must have minimum size of 1'200 sq m with a minimum width on the short side of 20m.
-An outdoor competition arena must have a minimum size of 4'000 sq m with a minimum width on the short side of 50m. - 3.
-The Schooling Areas
+2. An indoor competition arena must have minimum size of 1,200 sq m with a minimum width on the short side of 20m.
+An outdoor competition arena must have a minimum size of 4,000 sq m with a minimum width on the short side of 50m.

+3. The Schooling Areas

-The OC must provide at least one exercise or schooling area sufficiently large for good optimal training conditions.
+The OC must provide at least one exercise or schooling area sufficiently large for geed optimal training conditions.
 There must be a minimum of one vertical and one spread obstacle.
 The ground has to be in good shape proper condition for the training of Horses.
-When there are many Athletes and sufficient space, additional obstacles should be provided.
+When there are many athletes and sufficient space, additional obstacles should be provided.
 All obstacles must be constructed in the usual manner and provided with red and white flags.
 However, the flags may be replaced by tape or paint in order to provide a white and a red top to the wings or uprights.

-Where space permits and the number of Athletes is large, a separate schooling area may be designated.
+Where space permits and the number of athletes is large, a separate schooling area may be designated.